What is leukoplakia?

 Regular dental care can help prevent recurrences.

-- white or grey color
+- white or gray color

-- thick, hard, and raised surface
+- thick, hard, raised surface

-- hairy (hairy leukoplakia only)
+- hairy/fuzzy (hairy leukoplakia only)

 Other causes include: